A woman winces in pain as her stomach has a face with teeth

 Looking beyond the most common MS symptoms

-Almost every informational MS site you visit has loads of information on the common symptoms like numbness and optic neuritis but what about the other lesser-known evils of MS?
+Nearly every informational MS site you visit has loads of information on the common symptoms like numbness and optic neuritis, but what about the other lesser-known evils of MS?
 You may find a stray article here or there, but there simply isn’t a lot of information on some of the rarer MS symptoms.
 Suddenly, even in a sea of endless information, you may find yourself stranded on a seemingly deserted island left wondering, “Is this an MS symptom?” or, “Am I the only one who experiences this?”

 Talking about the rare MS symptoms